Land and Infinite Debt Rollover: Endowment economy

 Under the maintained assumptions, an equilibrium always exists.\footnote{See, for example, \citet[Proposition 3.10]{BalaskoShell1980} without the asset and \citet[Theorem 1]{HiranoToda2025JPE} with the asset.
 These papers assume a constant population, but it is straightforward to adapt the proof for an arbitrary population.} Using the budget constraints \eqref{eq:budget} to eliminate $c_t^y,c_{t+1}^o$ from the utility function, the individual optimization reduces to maximizing

-over asset holdings $x_t$.
-In equilibrium, the asset market clearing condition \eqref{eq:clear_x} implies $x_t=1/N_t$.
-Therefore, the first-order condition for optimality is
+over land holdings $x_t$.
+The first-order condition for optimality is

-where the subscripts 1, 2 denote partial derivatives with respect to the first and second arguments, we write $(c_t^y,c_{t+1}^o)=(y_t,z_{t+1})$ to simplify the notation,\footnote{The mnemonic is that $y$ is the acronym of ``young'' and $z$ is the next alphabet.} and
+where the subscripts 1, 2 denote partial derivatives with respect to the first and second arguments, and we write $(c_t^y,c_{t+1}^o)=(y_t,z_{t+1})$ to simplify the notation.
+In equilibrium, the land market clearing condition \eqref{eq:clear_x} implies $x_t=1/N_t$, so